 The Illinois Trapper Education Course consists of a minimum eight hours of instruction.
-These courses cover
+These courses cover the basics in:

 - equipment and trapping techniques